Michigan State vs. Maryland NCAA Football Odds, Plays and Insights | November 13, 2021

 Maryland Stats and Trends

-- Maryland has played nine games, with three wins against the spread.

-- This year, the Terrapins are winless ATS when entering a game as an underdog of 13 points or more.
+- The Terrapins have yet to cover the spread this year when underdogs by 13 points or more.

-- Maryland has hit the over in 44.4% of its opportunities this season (four times in nine games with a set point total).
+- Maryland's games this season have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- Maryland is 3-2 against the spread and 5-0 overall when the team totals over 443.2 yards.
+- Maryland is 3-2 against the spread and 5-0 overall when the team piles up more than 443.2 yards.

-- The Terrapins have 15 giveaways this season, while the Spartans have 15 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.